Table of Contents

 Indication of Indian ipecac

-- It is indicated in treatment of amoebic dysentery and diarrhea due to anti-amoebic activity against axenic and polyaxenic strains of Entamoeba histolytica.
+- It is indicated in the treatment of amoebic dysentery and diarrhea due to anti-amoebic activity against axenic and polyaxenic strains of Entamoeba histolytica.

 - It is given in allergies and autoimmune disorders like rheumatism.